filestack/adaptive/README.md

 - Easily integrable with external virtual DOM renderers

 ## Usage
-Adaptive can be used to build a simple website with a responsive gallery as well as complex SPA.
-To meet different requirements, we provide it on our cdn and as npm package.

 ### CDN
 You can find the newest version at https://static.filestackapi.com/adaptive/adaptive.min.js